-To confirm that this is the problem, check that an entry exists for the personal certificate which is being sent to the server.
-Depending on the mechanism used for user registry, look at the native operating system user ID's or LDAP server entries.
+To confirm this problem, check that an entry exists for the personal certificate that is sent to the server.
+Depending on the user registry mechanism, look at the native operating system user ID or Lightweight Directory Access Protocol (LDAP) server entries.